 A relatively small number of CENs which were not expiated (1% of all CENs issued) were withdrawn before being forwarded for prosecution.
 Additional CENs would be withdrawn or dismissed at a later stage in processing, up to court prosecution, with the total identified as being around 5%.
 However, it needs to be highlighted that a further but undetermined proportion of CEN matters may be left unresolved some time after court prosecution, because of difficulty in locating the offenders - some such offenders would have provided false identifying information at the time of apprehension.
-The present study was unable to obtain a reliable estimate of this proportion lost at later stages of processing; however, it might be assumed that a substantial number of those matters involving false identifying information process ( thus contributing to the %5 identified as having been withdrawn).
+The present study was unable to obtain a reliable estimate of this proportion lost at later stages of processing; however, it might be assumed that a substantial number of those matters involving false identifying information would have been withdrawn prior to or during the prosecution process (thus contributing to the %5 identified as having been withdrawn).